ivf-in-islam

 In Islam, family is very important.
 It is seen as the foundation of society, providing love, guidance, and support.
 The Quran and Hadith teach that marriage and having children are great blessings and encourage Muslims to create families and raise children with good values.
 Becoming a parent is a special gift, and the wish to have children is deeply connected to Islamic beliefs.

 In vitro fertilization (IVF) is a modern medical method that has helped many couples who have difficulty having children.
-However, whether IVF is allowed in Islam is a topic of discussion among scholars.
+However, whether is IVF halal or not a topic of discussion among scholars.
 Islam places great importance on protecting family lineage, following marriage rules, and staying within ethical limits, which makes this topic sensitive and complex.

 Not all Islamic scholars agree on IVF, and opinions can differ between Sunni and Shia interpretations.
 While both agree on the importance of preserving lineage and following Islamic rules, how these principles are applied may not be the same.
-In the next discussion, we will explain more about IVF in Islam, focusing on the main ideas and what Muslim couples need to know if they are considering this treatment.
+In the next discussion, we will explain more about IVF in Islam Sunni or Shia, focusing on the main ideas and what Muslim couples need to know if they are considering this treatment.

 While the involvement of a third party is more flexible in Shia views, scholars still emphasize the importance of maintaining transparency and following ethical practices.
 This approach highlights the dynamic nature of Shia jurisprudence in adapting to modern medical advancements while staying true to core Islamic principles.